marcopennekamp/lore/specification/structs-traits-shapes.md

   The constructor takes the underlying values as arguments and doesn't require any envelope boilerplate.

 - **Attaching properties at run-time:** Adding properties to arbitrary structs and shapes could be very powerful combined with structural dispatch.
-(Especially to dynamically add components to an entity.)
+(Especially to dynamically add components to a struct.)